thycotic/privman-docs/computer-groups/index.md

 * MacOS Computers
 * Unix/Linux
-* Windows Computers and
+* Windows Computers

 ![cg](images/cg.png "Default Computer Groups")

-For example, in the screenshot above only 2 agent are registered with Privilege Manager.
-Local Security tells us that the agents are installed on a Windows computer (thus categorized in the Windows Computers group), that there are 30 local Users  and 35 User Groups on the two machines.
+For example, in the screenshot above only 1 agent is registered with Privilege Manager.
+Local Security tells us that the agents are installed on a Windows computer (thus categorized in the Windows Computers group), that there is 1 local User, and 28 User Groups on the machine.
 Local Security automatically discovers this information upon every agent’s registration with Privilege Manager.

 If you have Computer Groups (also called Resource Targets) already configured for Application Control in Privilege Manager, keep in mind that those groups also appear under Group Management for a given Computer Group in the left navigation tree.